tzwukerf/Trinko-Game/README.md

 My code is exclusively in trinko-game.py.

-The code for graphics and TrinkoTitle.gif, TrinkoTime.gif, and questions.txt are not mine.
+The code for graphics.py and the code in pychache, as well as TrinkoTitle.gif, TrinkoTime.gif, LetsPlay.gif, and questions.txt are not mine.